Graduate Student Scholarships

 Graduate students are encouraged to contact the chair of their program of study for information about graduate assistantships, scholarships, fellowships, and stipends.

-Graduate students can submit ONE online scholarship application to apply for multiple scholarships funded by both the Wright State Foundation and the University.
+Graduate students can submit ONE online scholarship application to apply for multiple scholarships funded by the Wright State Foundation and the University.
 Applicants are considered for each competitive scholarship based on the eligibility criteria listed in the descriptions.
 To see what you may qualify for, use our scholarship search.

 How to Apply